mpasternak/robertalab/Docker/_README.txt

 - retrieves the develop branch of the openroberta-lab from github
 - executes a maven build to generate the openrobertalab artifacts
 - exports these artifacts into a installation directory
-- creates a docker image "openrobertalab" from the installation directory

-The next sections describes how to use the image "openrobertalab".
+- creates a docker image "openrobertalab" from the installation directory.
+The next sections describes how to use the image "openrobertalab"

 When the "gen" image is run,
 - the first -v arguments makes the "real" docker demon available in the "gen" container.
   Do not change this parameter